shunsunsun/GraphModel/README.md

 3. Reliability: Observed edges or node labels can be polluted and thus are not reliable.

 To solve the above mentioned challenges, we propose a principled effort to investigate a new framework of deep graph that seamlessly integrates computing, learning and inference in a consistent and optimum set up.
+Current checked in methods and papers include the following list which is still growing:

+1. ANRL: Attributed Network Representation Learning via Deep Neural Networks (IJCAI-18)

+2. DELP: Semi-Supervised Learning Through Dynamic Graph Embedding and Label Propagation (Under Review)

+3. PGRR: Mobile Access Record Resolution on Large-Scale Identifier-Linkage Graphs (KDD-18)

+4. PRRE: Personalized Relation Ranking Embedding for A ributed Network (Under Review)